2025–26 Blackburn Rovers F.C. season

-The 2025–26 season is the 138th season in the history of Blackburn Rovers Football Club and their eighth consecutive season in the Championship.
-In addition to the domestic league, the club would also participate in the FA Cup, and the EFL Cup.
+The 2025–26 season was the 138th season in the history of Blackburn Rovers Football Club and their eighth consecutive season in the Championship.
+In addition to the domestic league, the club participated in the FA Cup and the EFL Cup.

 Season summary

 May

-On 19 May 2025, Rovers announced their retained list, The club confirmed they activated the one-year options in the contract of Ryan Hedges, Under-21s players Harrison Wood, Zack Stritch & Adam Khan have also been informed that the club has taken up the option to extend their contract by a further year.
-Tyrhys Dolan, Danny Batth, Andi Weimann, Jake Batty & Felix Goddard have been offered new contracts while Lorenze Mullarkey-Matthews has been offered his 1st professional contract, Dilan Markanday, Jack Vale, Zak Gilsenan, Patrick Gamble, Tom Bloxham, Jordan Eastham, Rhys Doherty, Isaac Whitehall, Jalil Saadi, Alex Baker, Adam Caddick, Paul Murphy-Worrell, Lewis Bell, Bradley Taylor, Jackson Shorrocks, Nathan Willis, Stephen Edmondson & Teddy Ramwell will not be retained by the club upon the expiration of their current agreements, the club will keep close contact with Adam Forshaw.
+On 19 May 2025, Blackburn announced their retained list.
+The club confirmed they activated the one-year option in the contract of Ryan Hedges.
+Under-21s players Harrison Wood, Zack Stritch and Adam Khan were also informed that the club had taken up the option to extend their contract by a further year.
+Tyrhys Dolan, Danny Batth, Andi Weimann, Jake Batty and Felix Goddard were offered new contracts while Lorenze Mullarkey-Matthews was offered his first professional contract.

+Dilan Markanday, Jack Vale, Zak Gilsenan, Patrick Gamble, Tom Bloxham, Jordan Eastham, Rhys Doherty, Isaac Whitehall, Jalil Saadi, Alex Baker, Adam Caddick, Paul Murphy-Worrell, Lewis Bell, Bradley Taylor, Jackson Shorrocks, Nathan Willis, Stephen Edmondson and Teddy Ramwell were not retained by the club upon the expiration of their current agreements.
+The club kept close contact with Adam Forshaw.